burturt/canvas-scripts/README.md

 Warning: this software comes with no guarentees or warranty.
 See https://github.com/burturt/canvas-scripts/blob/master/LICENSE for more information.

-Binaries for this program are provided in the actions tab here: https://github.com/burturt/canvas-scripts/actions.
-You will need a github account to download them.
-They are provided for the latest Windows, MacOS, and Ubuntu versions.
+Binaries for this program are automatically built.
+You can find them in the Actions tab or in releases.
+Downloading them from Actions requires a github account.

 ## canvasGrades
 Simple script that gets all grades from a canvas api key.
 Intended for students to get their own grade in all classes.

 ## Run from binary (recommended):
-1. Download the appropriate binary from https://github.com/burturt/canvas-scripts/actions
+1. Download the appropriate file from https://github.com/burturt/canvas-scripts/releases/latest and unzip it.
+Don't download the Source Code, download the canvasGrades-Linux/MacOS/Windows.zip file.
-  - Open the Actions tab or click the above link
-  - Click on the first entry in the list
-  - Scroll down and click on the platform
-  - Download and unzip the zip file
 2. Run the program:
 - Windows: Double-click on the .exe file
 - MacOS: right-click --> open on the file
 - Ubuntu: Open a terminal, navigate to where the binary is located, then run `./canvasGrades`

-#### Run manually:
+### Run manually:

 To run:
 1. Download and install python 3 (not 2!) https://www.python.org/downloads/